Farmer Survey results

 To create your own tailor-made program, head to www.visiteastgippsland.com.au/taste.

-East Gippsland and Wellington shires also developed a Drought Response Proposal in 2019.
+East Gippsland and Wellington shires' Drought Response Proposal (2019).

 Local Government Professionals (LGPro) have announced a new event series for 2023/2024 in regional Victoria, the Digital Innovation Smart Agriculture (DISA) forums.

 One of these events will be held in Bairnsdale in March 2024, more details to come.